dd9jn/rfc4880bis/crypto-refresh.md

 Note that if a message contains more than one one-pass signature, then the Signature packets bracket the message; that is, the first Signature packet after the message corresponds to the last one-pass packet and the final Signature packet corresponds to the first one-pass packet.

-## Key Material Packet
+## Key Material Packets

 A key material packet contains all the information about a public or private key.
 There are four variants of this packet type, two major versions (versions 4 and 6), and two strongly deprecated versions (versions 2 and 3).
 Consequently, this section is complex.

-For historical reasons, versions 1 and 5 of the key packet are unspecified.
+For historical reasons, versions 1 and 5 of the key packets are unspecified.

 ### Key Packet Variants